Jack Zelig: Death

 The day before he could do so, on October 5, 1912, Zelig was shot behind the ear and killed by "Boston Red" Phil Davidson (of 111 E. 7th Street) while riding on a 2nd Avenue trolley car while passing East 13th Street.
 Zelig was hanging out at Segal's Cafe (76 Second Avenue, now a church), when he received an anonymous phone call requesting his presence on 14th street.
-Zelig jumped on the uptown trolley; when he stood up at the intersection of 13th street, Davidson approached him and killed him with a police revolver.
+Zelig jumped on the uptown trolley; when he stood up at the intersection of 13th street, Davidson approached him and fatally shot Zelig in the back of the head with a police revolver.
 Zelig was 24 years old.
 Davidson ran East on 14th Street where he ran into a police officer on beat patrol who made him drop his weapon.

 Davidson claimed he had shot Zelig over a $400 grudge, but it was popularly believed he had been killed to keep him from testifying against Charles Becker in the Rosenthal murder case involving the Lenox Avenue Gang.

+According to his family which included his parents, sister Annie Alberts of Patterson New Jersey, and wife Henrietta, Zelig's real name was Zelig H. Alberts.
+His wife also stated that he worked as a diamond cutter.

 Legacy

+Crowds of people attended Zelig's funeral.
+At the time only the funeral of a popular Rabbi had a higher attendance.

 Shortly after Zelig's death New York detective Abe Shoenfeld wrote "Jack Zelig is as dead as a door nail.
 Men before him – like Kid Twist, Monk Eastman, and others – were as pygmies to a giant.
 With the passing of Zelig, one of the most 'nerviest', strongest, and best men of his kind left us."